Petlja/PLCT-Server/README.md

 ```

-This command will configure the server, run the batch prompts for conversations and generate an HTML report comparing the responses.
+This command will configure the server, run the batch prompts for conversations and generate an HTML report(`eval/result/test/`) comparing the responses.

-The default conversations can be found in `eval/conversations/default/`.
+The default conversations can be found in `eval/results/test/report.html`.
 You can group up sets of conversations into a single json file.
 Here is an example:

 ```json
 [